mma-fsa/SF-Fire-Data/readme.md

 ## Purpose

 This tool uses geospatial statistics to estimate the current coverage areas of fire stations in San Francisco.
-You can simulate building a new first station, and see the impact on the response times.
+You can simulate building a new fire station, and see the impact on the response times.
 The response time impact is generated from real traffic data (although it is cached and not queried in real-time).

 * Click [here](https://mma-fsa.github.io/SF-Fire-Data/) to visit the page and run the simulation in your browser.